freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1090.1

-I see the file you just moved.
-Next, I want you to move it to the other images folder.
-First, use `find` to search for the `images` folder.
-Don't forget the correct flag.
+There's the file you just moved.
+Next, you will move it to the `client/assets/images` folder.
+First, use `find` with the correct flag to search for `images`.

 #### HINTS

 - Use the "find" command with the "name" flag
 - The name flag is: `-name`
+- Here's an example `find -name <folder>`
 - You previously used `find -name src`
 - Enter `find -name images` in the terminal
 - Make sure you are in the `website` folder first